|

 Once you have got this far, create an empty source repository and empty build system for your project, write a stub application (or library, or whatever it will be), and compile it.
 The reason for doing a stub first is, that way you don’t begin by writing loads of code that turn out not to be correct for your platform or compiler.
 Every time you write some code, rebuild the project.
 Get rid of all compiler warnings if at all possible.

 Now you are writing code that compiles without warnings.
-If your editor has an automatic code reformatting feature, use that (constantly, and with its default settings) instead of manually formatting your code.
+If your editor has an automatic code reformatting feature, use it constantly instead of manually formatting your code.
+If you are just getting started, consider using the default formatting of your editor.
+If your company has a policy on this or you want consistency with existing code, change the reformatter settings as required but do use the auto-reformatting.
 Don’t put blank lines in your code, except between class and function declarations and definitions; because the more code there is on a page, the easier it is to read, and your idea of where to put a blank line inside a function is not the same as mine.

 Do not comment code; instead, use understandable names for functions, variables, and classes – including understandable names for loop indexes and such.
 One reason is that you will change the code and forget to change the comments – therefore, comments can actually end up making code harder, rather than easier, to read.
 An even more important reason is that doing this also helps you to clarify the code, which helps to make sure that it really solves your problems (see below).